Overview

 Day 22 – Zanzibar Beaches

 We depart Bagamoyo and head towards Dar es Salaam and the ferry port to catch the ferry to Zanzibar Island.
-After arriving in Zanzibar we make our way to the eastern shores of the island where we will spend the next two nights at a beachfront resort.
+After arriving in Zanzibar, we make our way to the eastern shores of the island where we will spend the next two nights at a beachfront resort.
 Relax on the beach, enjoy the infinity swimming pool or rent a bicycle and explore the neighbourhood.

 Day 23 – Zanzibar Beaches